 We need to understand why this lack of trust exists - and how to overcome it - if we want to benefit from the opportunities AI can offer.

 The potential use of AI in the criminal law offers some explanation for people's negative responses.
-They are especially anxious about governments using AI to support decision-making in areas such as criminal investigations and trials and a citizen's eligibility for parole or welfare.
+They are especially anxious about governments using AI to support decision-making in areas such as criminal investigations and trials and a community's eligibility for parole or welfare.

 People are concerned, for example, that conclusions drawn from current policing methods perpetuate existing forms of bias and discrimination.
 We know that individual and societal bias may be built into the police's data and its sources, and into the algorithms that are used to interpret the data.
 This is particularly true of self-learning systems, whose operations may not be fully understood even by their developers.